 What are the Penalties for Evading Arrest on Foot?

 Running from a peace officer on foot is a Class A misdemeanor.
-This means that it carries a potential range of punishment of up to one year in jail and up to a $4,000 fine.
+Class A misdemeanors range in punishment up to one year in jail and maximum fines of $4,000.
 These are the maximum penalties.
 Probation is also available.
 However, if you have been convicted of this before, you will be charged with a state jail felony.
-A state jail felony carries a potential range of punishment of up to two years in state jail and up to a $10,000 fine.
+State jail level felonies range in punishment from 6 months in state jail to two years in state jail and maximum fines of up to $10,000.

 What are the Penalties for Evading Arrest by Vehicle?

 If you try and evade a police officer in your vehicle, the charge is going to be more stiff.
 Evading in a vehicle is a third degree felony.
-A third degree felony carries a potential range of punishment of between two and twenty years in prison, and up to a $10,000 fine.
+Third degree felonies have penalties in prison of between two and twenty years, and a maximum fine of $10,000.

 What is Arrest and What is Detention?